Oxbow Park and Zollman Zoo

-Oxbow Park and Zollman Zoo are a campground and zoo located in Olmsted County, Minnesota north of the city of Byron, and about 4.5 miles west of Rochester.
+Oxbow Park and Zollman Zoo are a campground and zoo located in Olmsted County, Minnesota, United States, north of the city of Byron, and about 4.5 miles west of Rochester.
 It houses over 30 species of animals, most of which have injuries that would prevent them from surviving in the wild.
 All of the animals are native to Minnesota.
 The zoo is named after Dr. Paul E. Zollman.
 The most popular animals include a wolf, bald eagle, white-tailed deer, coyotes, bobcat, river otters, bison and cougar.
 Oxbow Park is open most of the year, as is Zollman Zoo, with a majority of the animals being visible year round.

 History and development

 The idea of a new park for Olmsted County was fostered by the Olmsted County Park Board and residents of the park area.
 The initial 465 acres of land were purchased in 1967.
 Located in the Zumbro River Valley, the area offered ideal recreational opportunities.
 A large bend in the river, called an “oxbow” because of its resemblance to an ox yoke, gave the park its name.
 This “oxbow” has been preserved through bank stabilization and now surrounds the main picnic area.

 During the years since 1967, the park has been transformed from farm fields into a beautifully preserved area.
 A zoo was established in 1969 with the donation of native Minnesota animals from John Gilbertson, the regional game warden at that time.
 This zoo is now an integral part of park activities.
 In 1974, an additional 107 acres north of the park were purchased, protecting the park from future development.
 A long time park advocate, Dr. David Donald, donated 52 acres to Oxbow in 1998 bringing the total size of the park to 624 acres.
 A nature center, completed in December, 1981, is located near the zoo.
 This facility expands both programming potential and work capabilities at the park and offers additional exhibit areas for public use.
 The uniqueness of Oxbow Park is found in the amount of public participation and support it has received since its founding.
 The dedication of park visitors to its well-being has made Oxbow a favorite spot for many in southeastern Minnesota.